rodrihgh/rodrihgh.github.io/_projects/white-nightmare.md

 I do not remember my own dreams anymore.
 I only wake up to feel the last shreds of a dream tangling around my pillow, and then I try to munch out its aftertaste while I rouse myself, until it finally vanishes away.
- Whether that taste is bitter or sweet, it is up to each dream, but they all end up fading out of my memory.
+ Whether that taste is bitter or sweet, it is up to each dream, but they all end up fading out of my memory anyway.
 There are, however, some recurrent childhood dreams from which I still keep a vivid image.

 Almost all these recurrent dreams were nightmares, most of them ridiculously naive and harmless when thinking retrospectively.
 Maybe some spooky monster here and there, or images from a horror movie trailer I should not have watched… The usual stuff kids experience at that age.
 One of them was, nevertheless, particularly haunting, and still nowadays it makes me admire the psyche of my inner pants-shitting ten-year-old.
-There are no monsters in that dream, nor blood or definite dangers.
+There are no monsters in that dream, nor blood or any definite dangers.
 I cannot even say whether a single person I know shows up there.
 I do think I am present, even though that presence is intangible, incorporeal, almost indescribable.

 Let me try to explain it: This nightmare looks like a fuzzy frame of white noise, this kind of snowy mess you can see on the screen of an old untuned TV.